foureyes/csci-ua.0480-fall2019-001/homework/deploy.markdown

 ## Final Project Deployment

-These instructions detail deployment to Courant's compute and assignment servers. __If you'd like to deploy elsewhere (your own server, Heroku, AWS, etc.), please let me know by email / message via NYU Classes.__ Heroku has been an option that students have used in the past because of the good [introductory documentation](https://devcenter.heroku.com/articles/getting-started-with-nodejs#introduction), and [deployment tutorial](https://devcenter.heroku.com/articles/deploying-nodejs).
+These instructions detail deployment to Courant's compute and assignment servers. __If you'd like to deploy elsewhere (your own server, AWS, etc.), please let me know by sending a direct message on piazza.__

 Deployment __to Courant's compute and assignment servers__ involves the following steps: